• Skip to primary navigation

 pouring thick homemade hot chocolate from a jug

-What Kind of Chocolate is Best?
+What Kind of Chocolate is Best for Hot Chocolate?

 Cafés, the best Parisian tearooms and chocolate shops use only good quality chocolate for that famous velvety texture.
 The higher the cocoa content, the less sweet and more intense the flavour is.